It's Your Choice 2018

 (State and Grad only) Premiums are deducted from your paycheck.
 If you have questions, contact your employer.
 Note: If eligible, your premiums will automatically be deducted from your payroll check on a pre-tax basis unless you choose otherwise.

-(Annuitants only) Premium rates for retired employees are the same as for active employees (except that your premium will decrease when you or a dependent becomes covered by Medicare).
+(Retirees only) Premium rates for retired employees are the same as for active employees (except that your premium will decrease when you or a dependent becomes covered by Medicare).
 However, the state does not pay any portion.
+Your premiums are post-tax.

 Your monthly premiums will be paid in one of the following ways: